Isolated Severe Weather Risk

 Monday overnight: Any lingering shower/storm will fade away.
 Patchy fog.
 Mild and muggy.
 Partly cloudy.
 Lows upper 60s to lower 70s.

+Tuesday: Hazy, hot and humid.
+A small chance for a shower and thunderstorm.
+Most areas look to remain rain free.
+Highs upper 80s to lower 90s.
+Southwest breeze.

+Tuesday overnight: Partly cloudy.
+Patchy fog.
+Lows in the upper 60s to lower 70s.

-Tuesday through Saturday: Partly cloudy, hazy, hot and humid.
-Isolated to scattered afternoon and evening pop-up showers and thunderstorms.
-High temperatures in the upper 80s to lower 90s.
+Wednesday through the weekend: Hazy, hot and humid with a scattering of showers and thunderstorms.
+Highs upper 80s to lower 90s.
 Lows upper 60s to lower 70s.
+The best rain chances will be during the afternoon and early evening hours.

 Copyright 2020 WVIR.
 All rights reserved.